tariqulislamrahat/java_project/README.md

 ### Key Classes:
 - **Start.java**: The entry point of the application, launching the splash screen and the login page.
-- **Login.java**: Handles the login page for Buyers, Sellers, and Admins.
+- **Login.java**: Handles the login and Registration page for Buyers, Sellers, and Admins.
-- **Buyer.java**: Manages the buyer dashboard where users can browse products, view the cart, track orders, and manage their accounts.
+- **Buyer.java**: Manages the buyer dashboard where users can browse products, view the cart, track orders, and change their passwords.
-- **Seller.java**: Manages the seller dashboard, allowing sellers to add/remove products, track orders, and view sales data.
+- **Seller.java**: Manages the seller dashboard, allowing sellers to add/remove products,update tracking status,view sales data, and change their passwords.
 - **Admin.java**: Manages the admin dashboard, allowing admins to manage accounts, products, and orders.
 - **AddOrder.java**: The seller's interface for adding new products to their store.
 - **Cart.java**: Manages the shopping cart for the buyer.